jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

 # Compiler errors

-Compiler errors are beautiful in Rust.
+Compiler errors are very informative in Rust.
 If you write this:
 ```rust
 fn main() {
        let v = Vec::new();